-In March of 2017, the GASB issued Statement No. 85, "Omnibus 2017."
+In March of 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 85, "Omnibus 2017."
 This Statement addresses practice issues identified during implementation and application of certain GASB Statements related to a variety of topics, including blending component units, goodwill, fair value measurement and application, and post-employment benefits.
 The provisions of GASB Statement No. 85 are effective for the Fund's December 31, 2018 financial statements.

-The effect of implementation of these Statements have not yet been determined.
+The effects of implementation of this Statement have not yet been determined.